zaiisao/Documentation/en/Real-time-Messaging/rtm_signaling_web.md

 | Peer-to-peer message sending fails.    | See the `cb` parameter that `messageInstantSend` takes.      | Promise                                                      |
 | Receives a peer-to-peer message        | `onMessageInstantReceive` | [MessageFromPeer](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/interfaces/rtmevents.rtmclientevents.html#messagefrompeer) |

-> <sup>1</sup> With the Agora RTM SDK, you must create a message instance before sending it.
-A message instance can be used either for a peer-to-peer or for a channel message.
-As of v0.9.3, the Agora RTM SDK allows you to send an offline message by configuring [SendMessageOptions](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/interfaces/sendmessageoptions.html).
+> <sup>1</sup>As of v0.9.3, the Agora RTM SDK allows you to send an offline message by configuring [SendMessageOptions](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/interfaces/sendmessageoptions.html).
 >
 > <sup>2</sup> The Agora Signaling SDK returns the `onMessageSendSuccess` callback when the server receives the peer-to-peer message; the Agora RTM SDK returns the `resolve` state of a Promise when the specified user receives the message.

-## Querying the online status of specified user(s)
+## Querying the online status of specified users

 | Method                                         | Signaling         | Real-time Messaging                                          |
 | ---------------------------------------------- | ----------------- | ------------------------------------------------------------ |